isc-projects/kea/doc/guide/classify.rst

    The expression for each class is executed on each packet received.
 If the expressions are overly complex, the time taken to execute them may impact the performance of the server.
-If you need complex or time consuming expressions you should write a `hook <#hooks-libraries>`__ to perform the necessary work.
+Administrators who need complex or time-consuming expressions should consider writing a `hook <#hooks-libraries>`__ to perform the necessary work.

 .. _classification-configuring: